faboyds/nem-generator/README.md

 If you don't want any role restriction, just remove the `authorize` middleware.

-You can also remove the token restriction, remove the `verifyToken` middlewarre.
+You can also remove the token restriction, remove the `verifyToken` middleware.

 ## TODO

 - [ ] Allow selection of database type (add support to SQL using Sequelize)
 - [ ] Allow roles configuration during project creation
+- [ ] Add optional client app template (for React, Angular or Vue)

 Feel free to create issues with more ideas!